HerpDerpinstine/bHapticsOSC/README.md

 ### LICENSING & CREDITS:

-bHapticsOSC_VRC is licensed under the GPL-3.0 License.
-See [LICENSE](https://github.com/HerpDerpinstine/bHapticsOSC_VRC/blob/master/LICENSE.md) for the full License.
+bHapticsOSC is licensed under the GPL-3.0 License.
+See [LICENSE](https://github.com/HerpDerpinstine/bHapticsOSC/blob/master/LICENSE.md) for the full License.

 Third-party Libraries used as Source Code and/or bundled in Binary Form:
 - [CommandLineParser](https://github.com/commandlineparser/commandline) is licensed under the MIT License.
 See [LICENSE](https://github.com/commandlineparser/commandline/blob/master/License.md) for the full License.